linuxmint/cinnamon-spices-themes/Adapta-Nokto-Eta/files/Adapta-Nokto-Eta/README.md

 If you have problems seeing text on input fields in Firefox with any particular theme this problem can be solved by adding a `~/.mozilla/firefox/********.default/user.js` file to your Firefox default profile including the line `user_pref("widget.content.gtk-theme-override", "Adwaita");` and restarting Firefox.

-This forces firefox to use the GTK default Adwaita theme for rendering all website content.
+This forces Firefox to use the GTK default Adwaita theme for rendering all website content.

 The theme includes a helper script that creates the file with this content in the correct location.
 To access the tool open a terminal window and use the following command to make the script executable and launch it.